jsmoxon/JavaDocs/README.md

 ##Running Tests in Parallel
 Now that you are running tests on Sauce, you may wonder how you can run your tests faster.
 One way to increase speed is by running tests in parallel across multiple virtual machines.

-To achieve this in Java most use one of two popular frameworks: TestNG and Java.
+To achieve this in Java most use one of two popular third party frameworks: TestNG and Java.
 Here are links to two example projects written in each.
 They are designed to run in parallel.
 You can clone them and add your own test cases if you want:

 1. https://github.com/ndmanvar/SeleniumJavaJunit
 2. https://github.com/ndmanvar/SeleniumJavaTestNG

-__Note:__ Tests can be run in parallel at two levels, and you can run your tests in parallel across multiple browsers.
+__Note:__ *Tests can be run in parallel at two levels, you can run your tests in parallel and you can run your tests in parallel across multiple browsers.
 For example, if you have 10 tests and want to run on 5 browsers this would be parallelism of 5.
 You can also run tests across browsers and each test in parallel.
 Using our previous example this would be more like 50 parallel tests.
 Doing the latter requires that your tests are written in a way that they do not collide with one another.
-For more on this see Selenium WebDriver - Running Your Tests in Parallel blog.
+For more on this see Selenium WebDriver - Running Your Tests in Parallel blog.*

 ####Maven, Pom and Dependencies
 The first thing we need to do regardless of which framework we have chosen is to install a project management tool like Maven or Ant.
 We'll use Maven in this tutorial.